FerranMarin/axie-scholar-utilities/README.md

 # Roadmap

 - Add functionality to claim SLP
-- Add functionality to get QR codes
 - Release a dockerized version (No need to install anything other than docker)
 - Release a desktop app (even more convenient)
 - ...
+- - Add functionality to get QR codes, maybe(?)

 Feel free to open issues requesting features.
 I will consider all of them and maybe add them in the future!